Mkay404/mcl/CONTRIBUTING.md

 - Release notes for significant contributions
 - Project acknowledgments

+---
-Thank you for contributing to My Campus Library!
+> Thank you for contributing to My Campus Library!

+*Last updated: December 31, 2025*